From the Holy Grail to the Holy City

 Consistent with the Vatican's position, Walsh features repeatedly the sack of the tomb by the Saracens in 846 (5), but ignores an earlier event.
 It is rather odd that a major reconstruction under pope Gregory is being overlooked, when the chamber was opened and would have revealed the tomb.
-If the pope tried to send the relics to his friend Leander in 603 to safe-guard them in Seville, Pujades may have discovered how they got lost.
-But it could also be a cover-up by pope Alexander III of Alaric's sack in 410, as grail romance implies, because he took the emperors's sister Galla Placidia hostage and may have taken the relics as well so that the Romans would have to keep their promises and allow a Visigothic kingdom in southwestern Gaul?
-Years later, when she was delivered to the Romans empty-handed, the fifth-century Samagher Casket could document the missing relics by depicting Galla and her son at Peter's shrine?
+If the pope shipped the relics to his friend Leander in 603 to safe-guard them in Seville, Pujades may have discovered how they got lost.
+But it could also be a cover-up by pope Alexander III of the sack in 410, as grail romance implies, because Alaric took the emperors's sister Galla Placidia hostage and may have taken the relics as well so that the Romans would have to keep their promise and allow a Visigothic kingdom in southwestern Gaul?
+Years later, when she was delivered to the Romans empty-handed, the fifth-century Samagher Casket may refer to the missing relics by depicting Galla and her son at Peter's shrine?

 According to Walsh, he discovered in a little niche below the altar of St Peter Basilica a "tiny hinged door which opened on a small vertical shaft" and "Grisar let down a feeble electric light.
 At a depth of about fifteen feet the light stopped...
 No object was discernible in the dim circle of light, no gleam of metal.
 What the chamber might contain, what part of the original grave it represented, or if indeed it bore any connection with the grave at all, Grisar had found it impossible to say."

 ...The bones had been found, said the account, in a 'subterranean cell' about twenty feet down beneath the high altar, where they had lain in a 'terracotta urn.'
-All those concerned in the project the Times explained, had for the time being been sworn to secrecy."
+All those concerned in the project, the article explained, had for the time being been sworn to secrecy."

 We should add that Cianfarra's book "The Vatican and the War" (6) is an entertaining eyewitness report from inside the Vatican, which shows how well he was connected to the inner circles of the papacy.
-That the news broke in 1949, when Cianfarra was stationed in Madrid, could imply that the leak was politically motivated.
-The archeologists were removed from the project and their final report delivered to the pope in 1951.
+That the news broke in 1949, when Cianfarra was stationed in far-away Madrid, could imply that the leak was politically motivated.
+The Jesuits were removed from the project and the final report delivered to the pope in 1951.

-Kaas died in 1952, and only Pius XII would have known the hiding place of Peter's relics.
-However, Giovanni Montini, the future pope Paul VI, met with Pius every morning until 1954 and described their relationship as follows: "It is true, my service to the pope was not limited to the political or extra-ordinary affairs according to Vatican language.
+Kaas died in 1952 and only Pius XII would have known the hiding place of Peter's relics.
+However, Giovanni Montini, the future pope Paul VI, was not only involved with the Reichskondordat as shown on the above photograph, he met with the next pope every morning until 1954 and describes their relationship as follows: "It is true, my service to the pope was not limited to the political or extra-ordinary affairs according to Vatican language.
 The goodness of Pope Pius XII opened to me the opportunity to look into the thoughts even into the soul of this great pontiff".
-This indicates he would have known about the hidden relics, and might have involved prominent Roman families like the Guarduccis, good friends of the Montinis, and perhaps even the Cianfarras.
+This indicates he knew about the hidden relics and may have had relations with members of prominent Roman families like the Guarduccis, close friends of the Montinis, and perhaps even the Cianfarras.

 How did Guarducci really find the hiding place of the relics and why did she lock them away for another ten years until pope Paul VI was elected?
-Was it part of a plot against the Jesuits to credit her for Kirschbaum's discovery?
+Was it a plot to eliminate the Jesuits so she could take credit for Kirschbaum's discovery?

-Even the false information in the NY Times, which mentions a "terracotta urn" with Peter's bones could be a cover-up.
+Even the false information in the NY Times, which mentions a "terracotta urn" with Peter's bones could be part of the cover-up.
 The leading helper at the dig had been told by Kaas to mark the box with Peter's relics "ossa-urna-graf" (bones, graffiti urn), which came in handy to protect the real source.
-Officially, the confusion continued with Dr. Correnti who was kept busy for those years by only examining boxes with the wrong bones.
-But a flaw in Guarducci's presentation remains: because Kaas removed the bones after Kirschbaum had taken their picture, she was forced to recycle it for her claims!
+Officially, the confusion continued with Dr. Correnti who was kept busy for those years to examine boxes with the wrong bones.
+But a flaw in Guarducci's presentation remains: Kirschbaum had taken a picture of the bones before Kaas removed them!

-Meanwhile, Cianfarra had taken the name of his informant to a watery grave because he died in July 1956 during the Andrea Doria disaster.
-The Italian luxury liner had collided with a Swedish ship and sank shortly before reaching New York.
+In July of 1956, Cianfarra took the name of his informant to a watery grave because he perished in the Andrea Doria disaster.
+The Italian luxury liner collided with a Swedish ship and sank shortly before reaching New York.

-Toynbee and Ward Perkins published their detailed study in 1956, which allowed Kirschbaum to follow up with his book in 1957.
-The English translation of 1959 offers a revised foreword where he has to concede that the discovery of Peter's relics met with "almost complete acceptance of the archeological findings and their interpretation to an almost complete rejection".
+Toynbee and Ward Perkins published their detailed study in 1956, which allowed Kirschbaum to follow up with his book in 1957, where the bones are documented.
+The English translation of 1959 offers a revised foreword where he concedes that the discovery of Peter's relics met from an "almost complete acceptance of the archeological findings and their interpretation to an almost complete rejection".

 In spite of the above publications, Peter's missing skull continued to be downplayed because it was allegedly at St. John Lateran since the 9th century.
-However, Walsh corrects the Rev. Saunders claims by writing "The Lateran bones were submitted to radiocarbon dating and their absolute age was found to be a good deal less than the requisite nineteen hundred years.
-Dr. Guarducci hints at this outcome when she invites her readers to "reflect" on the fact that the first traceable record of the Lateran skull dates to only the eleventh century".
+However, Walsh corrects Rev. Saunders claims: "The Lateran bones were submitted to radiocarbon dating and their absolute age was found to be a good deal less than the requisite nineteen hundred years.
+Dr. Guarducci hints at this outcome when she invites her readers to 'reflect' on the fact that the first traceable record of the Lateran skull dates to only the eleventh century".

-It looks like Kirschbaum's discovery is being dismissed by claiming the so-called "graffiti wall" is allegedly "twenty metres" from Peter's empty tomb.
+It looks like Kirschbaum's discovery is also being dismissed by putting the so-called "graffiti wall" some "twenty metres" from Peter's empty tomb.
 Here's the report of Fr.
 Georges de Nantes!
-The graffiti wall is a short reinforcement of the wall with the triangular opening where the bones were photographed, which indicates that the great distance is necessary to gain access from behind it.
+The graffiti wall is actually a short reinforcement of the wall with the triangular opening where the bones were photographed, which indicates that the great distance comes only into play when accessed from behind.

 But most important: Walsh includes a detailed illustration of the remaining relics.
-Here is the pdf with this skeleton and a description of the bone fragments and other interesting information!
-Apparently, the bones of a few men, animals, and a woman is no longer an item because after years of "hesitation" Guarducci discovered the box with the right stuff.
+Here is the pdf with the skeleton and a description of the bone fragments and other valuable information!
+Apparently, the bones of a few men, animals, and a woman is no longer an item because after years of "hesitation" Guarducci found allegedly the box with the right stuff.
 It would go down in history as her discovery if Kirschbaum had not photographed the heap of bones!
-They are marked as the dark areas on the skeleton, which raises the question why most of Peter's bones are missing if they remained untouched since Constantine's era?
-And how could Italian pathologists and anthropologists claim to have found tiny fragments in the dirt Kaas had removed and attribute them in regular clusters to a skull that's no longer extant?
-In spite of such forensic magic, any objective observer would have to agree:
+They are marked as the dark areas on the skelet, which raises the question why most of Peter's bones are missing if they were untouched since Constantine's era?
+And how could Italian pathologists and anthropologists claim to have found tiny fragments in the dirt Kaas had removed, and then attribute them in regular clusters to a skull that's no longer extant?
+In spite of such forensic magic tricks, any objective observer would have to agree: